Farida Khelfa: Personal life

-At 20 Khelfa was involved romantically with photographer Jean-Paul Goude.
+In 1982, Khelfa became romantically involved with 44-year-old photographer Jean-Paul Goude.
+She cites Goude as the one to introduce her to "so many things, like the Bauhaus, Stravinsky, the Russian ballets."

-Khelfa married Henri Seydoux in 2012.
-The couple had been together since 1989 and already had two sons, Ismaël Seydoux and Omer Seydoux, at the time of their marriage.
-Through her marriage Khelfa is the step-mother of stylist Camille Seydoux and actress Léa Seydoux, her husband's children from his first marriage to Valérie Schlumberger.
+Khelfa married businessman and CEO Henri Seydoux in 2012.
+The couple has been together since 1989 and already had two sons together at the time of their marriage.
+Khelfa became the step-mother of stylist Camille Seydoux and actress Léa Seydoux, Seydoux's children from his first marriage to actress Valérie Schlumberger.

+Khelfa's mother died in August 2022.
+Her mother's funeral inspired her to write her autobiography.

-Khelfa is a friend of former model Carla Bruni and was a witness at her 2008 wedding to French president Nicolas Sarkozy.
+Khelfa is a friend of model Carla Bruni and was a witness at her 2008 wedding to French president Nicolas Sarkozy.